Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 ### Controlled, aka Just a Routine Search

 **When you Investigate your surroundings, in a Controlled position,** the GM makes a **1d6** Fortune Roll.
-They may include an optional **1 extra die** based on your character's background or any favorable context.
+They may add an optional **1 bonus die** based on your character's background or any favorable context.
 This roll may be made in secret, but the default is out in the open.
 No matter what, you **always** learn something new:

 * **1-3:** Surface details.
 * **4-5:** Surface details.